nordin-johan/apace/README.md

 Now visit ```http://apace.local/``` in your browser and you will see the default Apace index view.

 That’s it, now you’re ready to start developing.

-You can read more below or check out the Hello World tutorial here: https://github.com/apacedev/apace/blob/master/TUTORIAL.md

 ## 3. The Apace framework